tanlin2013/MonteCarlo/README.md

     state=mylattice.initialize_lattice(init="HotStart") # or init="ColdStart"
     ```
 2. Define the Hamiltonian.
-    It has to be a function with arguments: state and site.
+    It has to be a function with two arguments: state and site.
 In order to pass the other parameters needed in Hamiltonian.
 Users may pass them by class objects or the global variables.
     ```
     class Ising:
       def __init__(self,lattice,J1,J2,h):